VU-IVM/python-package-template/README.md

 ## Why?

+Sticking to this format has couple of fundamental advantages:

+- Easy installation via pip across platforms (Windows, Mac, Linux), without additional time-effort!
+- Efficient way to standardize coding and documentation styles used within a (collaborative) research group!
+- You already have the template to go from the explorative research fase to the professional publication fase!

+The styling packages will nudge you to do proper coding by either automatic formating or by adding annoying wiggles when you violate the coding style.

+A bit more advanced:
+- If you add python (unit)tests, it will automatically run these for each git push via Github Actions (Continuous Integration).
+- Publish your own documentation via readthedocs.org with only a few commands.

 ### Why pip install -e?

 We want to install our software package as pip install -e (short for --editable) because as developers we want to implement and test changes iteratively, before cutting a release and preparing a distribution archive.